oslego/oslego.github.com/src/writing/css-shapes-editor-chrome/css-shapes-editor-chrome.md

 I became acutely aware of the need for a CSS Shapes editor while building the original [Alice in Wonderland demo](https://www.youtube.com/watch?v=VON2shFlsKU).
 The grueling process of going back-and-forth between a vector editing tool, the code editor, and the browser to check the results, even for minuscule tweaks, drove me insane.
 I lost hours of my life working frustrated like that before I decided to put some energy into building an in-browser tool to help me get the work done.
 The prototype tool proved to be very useful.
 I received wonderful support from peers and from my manager to build and release it publicly for everyone to use.

 The CSS Shapes Editor for Chrome uses the same underlying interactive [shapes editor library](https://github.com/adobe-webplatform/css-shapes-editor) as the [CSS Shapes Editor for Brackets](http://blog.brackets.io/2014/04/17/css-shapes-editor/) extension.
 I built all of these over time, but it is by no means a singular effort.
 What you see today is the result of a lot of work done by [a few people](https://github.com/adobe-webplatform/css-shapes-editor#thanks) who contributed both directly and indirectly, knowingly and unknowingly.
 Thank you, all!

+The source of the editor is [available on GitHub](https://github.com/oslego/chrome-css-shapes-editor).
+I welcome comments, bug reports and pull requests on on it.

 ## Going forward